T833498-SPARK/python-debugger-into/README.md

 ## Install dependencies
-You may also want to install the dependencies associated with the FastAPI secion of this demo.
+You may also want to install the dependencies associated with the FastAPI section of this demo.
 To do so using conda run the following commands:

-1. `conda create --name <your_env_name>`
+1. `conda create --name python_debug_training --file requirements.txt -y`
-2. `conda activate <your_env_name>`
+2. `conda activate python_debug_training`
-3. `conda install --file requirements.txt`